Neural basis of self: Autism

-Autism is a disorder in which those affected experience impaired social interactions, communication, and behaviors.
+Autism is a disorder which impairs social interactions, communication, and behaviors.
 A new approach to studying autism is to focus on individuals’ perception of self rather than understanding the individual's social interactions.
-A common thought is that understanding of the differences between the self and others are impaired.
+A common thought is that understanding of the differences between the self and others is impaired.
 However, the exact biological mechanism of self-understanding in autistic children is currently unknown.
 It has been found that there are significant differences in brain activation in self and other situations in autistic children when compared to children who do not have autism.
 In adults who do not have autism, during self-recognition tasks, the inferior frontal gyrus and the inferior parietal lobule in the right hemisphere are activated.
 Children who do not have autism show activation in these areas when performing face processing tasks for their own faces and those of others.
 Children with autism, however, only show activation in these areas when recognizing their own faces.
 The activation in the inferior frontal gyrus is less in children with autism than in those who do not have autism.